 Treatment Options for Orthodontic Relapse

-For most patients with Orthodontic Relapse, the best treatment is short term orthodontics using an "invisible braces" system like Smart Moves.
+For most patients with Orthodontic Relapse, the best treatment is short term orthodontics using an invisible braces system like Smart Moves.
 Similar to Invisalign, Smart Moves uses a series of clear aligners to gently shift teeth back into the desired position.
+You will wear each aligner for two to three weeks.
 Patients who orthodontic relapse, minor crowding and other small alignment issues are typically able to complete their treatment in less than 6 months.
+During this time, you will be able to remove them to brush, floss and eat as you normally would.